-Extensions are loaded and activated at startup by instantiating a single instance of the extension class.
-Therefore, all the extension initialization code must be performed in the class init method.
+Extensions are loaded and activated at startup by instantiating a single instance of the extension class per spider being run.
+All the extension initialization code must be performed in the class init method.

 To make an extension available, add it to the EXTENSIONS setting in your Scrapy settings.
 In EXTENSIONS, each extension is represented by a string: the full Python path to the extension's class name.
 For example: